perevalovds/ofxKuTextGui/README.md

 # ofxKuTextGui - openFrameworks addon for creating textual GUI controlled by keyboard

-It supports integer, float and string values (string are read-only).
+It supports integer, float, string values (string are read-only), and string list (represented as integer, with string output in GUI).

 Values can be edited using keyboard, and stored in a file.